dylanwoodconsulting/ngrx-modules-workshop/notes.md

   - [x] remove PR from main repo
   - [x] update fork
 - [ ] questions
+  - [ ] should store reflect UI or can it just be api responses and selectors become the view (specifically with VM selector)
 - [ ] suggestions
   - [ ] optimistic vs pessimistic updates
     - [ ] optimistic